paulknysh/blackbox/README.md

 Paul Knysh (paul.knysh@gmail.com)

-I receive tons of useful feedback that helps me to improve the code.
 Feel free to email me if you have any questions or comments.

 <p align="center">
   <img src="http://i.imgur.com/De7yibS.png">